The Scree Skier Herald

 Install Exhaust Manifold 30 minutes Complete

-Vacuum/Evap System Routing 2+ hours (I have no idea what goes where) Mostly complete
+Vacuum/Evap System Routing 2+ hours (I have no idea what goes where) Complete

 Oil, Transimission Fluid, Coolant, Gasoline 1 hour Complete

-Interior Tasks: Glovebox, Seat mounting, Steering column covers, Diff-Lock wiring 3+ hours Partially complete
+Interior Tasks: Glovebox, Seat mounting, Steering column covers, Diff-Lock wiring 3+ hours Complete

 Battery Installation 5 minutes Complete